Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 You can provide an action that will be triggered when you tap on the chip.
 This action is a closure, that takes the tapped `VitaminChip` as only parameter.

-This is settable through the `action` property, or the or the `action` constructor parameter.
+This is settable through the `action` property, or the `action` constructor parameter.

-Typcally, it is here than you have to handle the change of state for other single choice chips, or the dismissal of input chips.
+Typically, this is the place where you have to handle the change of state for other single choice chips (sonce only one single choice chip can be selected at a time)

 ```swift
 import Vitamin